Vulnerable (Marvin Gaye album)

 Vulnerable is the third posthumous album by Marvin Gaye.

 Recorded in sessions throughout 1977, the album was a decade in the making, first being worked on in 1968 during sessions in New York with Bobby Scott.
 Reworked by Gaye a decade later, the album was originally going to be released in 1979 under the title, The Ballads, but was shelved.
 Two decades later, Motown released it under the title Vulnerable, including seven songs from the sessions and three alternate cuts.

 Overview

 Background

 In 1968, Marvin Gaye went to New York to record a series of ballads with arranger Bobby Scott, as Gaye continued his attempts to become a successful pop crooner.
 Sessions ended abruptly, however, when Gaye was unsatisfied with his vocals.
 Disappointed, he stopped pursuing a career as a crooner, while recording pop hits for Motown.
+In 1973, vocals for the album seven tracks were made, but they were only released in 2023 on the digital-only 50th anniversary reissue of Let’s Get It On.
 In 1977, two years after buying his own studio, and shortly after reworking the live album, Live at the London Palladium, Gaye began to return to finishing up work on his shelved ballads project.

 Inspired by his tempestuous relationships with his wives Anna Gordy and Janis Hunter, Gaye added more of a personal depth in the songs he recorded for the album.

+According to David Ritz, Gaye considered the final takes to be his masterpiece, telling Ritz, "Don't let 'em forget the ballads."
+During Ritz's 1982 visit to Gaye in Belgium, they listened to a tape of the ballad recording, and it was then that Ritz offered the name Vulnerable for the project.